sbshah97/hello-world/Python/README.md

 Mac OS X comes pre-installed with Python 2.7

-For up to date installation installation or if you want to install Python 3, please check python documentation [here](https://docs.python.org/3/using/mac.html#getting-and-installing-macpython).
+For up-to-date installation instructions or if you want to install Python 3, please check python documentation [here](https://docs.python.org/3/using/mac.html#getting-and-installing-macpython).

 #### Linux

 Python 2 and Python 3 comes preinstalled on most Linux distributions, and is available as a package on most others.

-For up to date instructions on compiling or packaging python, please refer to python documentation [here](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).
+For up-to-date instructions on compiling or packaging python, please refer to python documentation [here](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).

 ### Running "Hello World"
 This step is the same for all operating systems.
 Navigate to the directory containing `hello-world.py` (you can do this from the terminal or command line using the `cd` command).
 Type `python hello-world.py` and the console should print `Hello, world!`